The following policies govern the determination of financial aid:

 Need-Based Financial Aid Packages

-Our goal is to incorporate privately-funded awards or awards from other outside sources in a student's financial aid package as favorably as possible.
-These awards are added to meet any unmet need first and then substituted for self-help forms of financial aid (excluding Federal Direct Stafford Loan funds) before adjusting institutional grant assistance.
-Additionally, the awards are applied evenly to the students account between the fall and spring semesters unless otherwise specified by the donor.
+Loyola's policy is to package outside scholarships as favorably as possible.
+These awards are added to meet any unmet need first and then substituted for self-help forms of financial aid (work and/or loans).
+Institutional grant and/or scholarships are reduced only if the outside awards exceed the amount of unmet need and self-help aid.
+These awards are applied evenly to the student's account between the fall and spring semesters unless otherwise specified by the donor.

 back to top